Mike Holden Biography

 BLACKSTONE

-Mike Holden is a Saulteaux Cree visual artist and actor, known for his role as Momo on the popular First Nations’ drama Blackstone.
-Mike is focusing his passion on painting the brutal and genocidal history of the indigenous peoples of Turtle Island (North America), as well as celebrating the heroes that history books have forgotten.
+Mike Holden is a Saulteaux Cree Visual Artist and Actor, known for his role as Momo on the acclaimed First Nations drama Blackstone.
+Holden channels his passion into powerful paintings that confront the brutal and genocidal history endured by Indigenous peoples of Turtle Island (North America) and celebrate the heroes overlooked by mainstream history.

 Mike Holden in character as he played the recurring role of “Momo” on the T.V.
 Series BLACKSTONE, Season one.